 Once you have a basic understanding of managing your student organization's finances, you can focus your efforts on bringing in revenue, purchasing and spending.

 Training & Materials

-At the beginning of the fall or spring semester, student organization leaders wishing to become one of the two members of their organization who are able to sign for their CMU bank accounts (Authorized Signers) can attend the Tartan Leader Conference.
+At the beginning of the fall or spring semester, student organization leaders wishing to become one of the two members of their organization who are able to sign for their CMU bank accounts (Authorized Signers) can attend SLICE's REACH Training Program.
 This training must be completed annually.

 Whether you're looking for training or need a finance refresher, the Office of SLICE has official training modules, videos and Frequently Asked Questions (FAQs ) to help manage your organization's financial needs.

 We want to help you get to where you're going.
 You can utilize various SLICE services or meet with a staff member to help you navigate your organization's finances.

 The Office of SLICE has the ability to assist organizations through a scheduled travel appointment with their travel arrangements and to arrange direct payment from your student organization's financial account for automotive transportation, air travel and/or lodging reservations.